 1. Hassle your customer and surety for payment

-So you should be hassling your customer and should be calling the surety for payment.
+You should be hassling your customer and calling the surety for payment.
 You should also be sending emails and letters.
 Make sure you really shake that tree on behalf of both your customer and the surety.
 Do not let them go.
 The more aggressive you are at being a pain to get paid, the more likely you are to get paid before other people.

 2. Submit your claim to a construction lawyer